webmastersmith/webmastersmith/README.md

 #

 <img src="images/octocat-flip.gif" alt="bryon's octocat" width="200" align="right">
 I have owned and managed a successful mechanic shop.
-I have licenses as a ASE Master Mechanic/L1 Advanced Engine Performance, Air Conditioning Tech, Electrician, Airframe/Powerplant Aircraft Mechanic, and now I'm an aspiring full stack engineer.
+I have licenses as a ASE Master Technician/L1 Advanced Engine Performance, air conditioning tech, electrician, A/P aircraft mechanic, and now I'm an aspiring full stack engineer.
 I'm passionate about all things programming, love learning, helping others, and building a rich community.

 <p> </p>